RodgerOliver/ethical-hacking/README.md

   * `airodump-ng --channel <network channel> --bssid <network bssid> --write <file-name> wlan0mon`
 * Deauth Attacks
   * `aireplay-ng --deauth <num-of-packets> -a <network bssid> -c <target bssid> wlan0mon`
-* Create a fake access point
-  * You need to have internet connection and a wireless card to broadcast it.
-  * `apt install mana-toolkit`
-  * Edit the files bellow.
-Change the interface and the ssid.
-After change the upstream and the phy.
-  * `nano /etc/mana-toolkit/hostpad-mana.conf`
-  * `nano /usr/share/mana-toolkit/run-mana/start-nat-simple.sh`
-  * Start the network
-  * `bash /usr/share/mana-toolkit/run-mana/start-nat-simple.sh`
 ## Crack WEP
 ### Busy Network
 * Start airodump-ng in the target network